Silvanus P. Thompson: Biography

 Thompson was born on 19 June 1851 to a Quaker family in York, England.
 His father served as a master at the Quaker Bootham School in York and he also studied there.
 In 1873 Silvanus Thompson was made the science master at the school.
 He graduated and sat for Bachelor of Arts University of London external degree in 1869.
 After a teaching apprenticeship he was awarded a scholarship to the Royal School of Mines (RSM) in South Kensington, where he studied chemistry and physics.
 He graduated with honors with a Bachelor of Science degree and started working at RSM.
 He soon became a Fellow of the Royal Astronomical and Physical Society; he participated in meetings—lectures with demonstrations of experiments organized at the Royal Institution.

 On 11 February 1876 he heard Sir William Crookes give an evening discourse at the Royal Institution on The Mechanical Action of Light when Crookes demonstrated his light mill or radiometer.
 Thompson was intrigued and stimulated and developed a major interest in light and optics (his other main interest being electromagnetism).
-In 1876 he was appointed as a lecturer in Physics at University College, Bristol, and later was made Professor in 1878 at the age of 27.
+In 1876 he was appointed as a lecturer in physics at University College, Bristol, and later was made Professor in 1878 at the age of 27.
+He had received a D.Sc. from the University of London in 1878.

 A major concern of Thompson was the area of technical education and he made a series of continental tours to France, Germany and Switzerland to compare the continental approach to that in the UK.
 In 1879 he gave a paper at the Royal Society of Arts on Apprenticeship, Scientific and Unscientific in which he detailed the deficiencies in technical education in England.
 In the discussion, the opinion was expressed that England was too conservative to make use of trade schools and that continental methods would not be applicable in the UK.
 Thompson recognised that technical education was the means by which scientific knowledge could be put into action and spent the rest of his life putting his vision into practical realisation.

 In 1878 the City and Guilds of London Institute for the Advancement of Technical Education was founded.
 Finsbury Technical College was a teaching institution created by the City and Guilds Institute and it was as its Principal and Professor of Physics that Thompson was to devote the next 30 years.

 Thompson's particular gift was in his ability to communicate difficult scientific concepts in a clear and interesting manner.
 He attended and lectured at the Royal Institution giving the Christmas lectures in 1896 on Light, Visible and Invisible with an account of Röntgen Light.
-He was an impressive lecturer and the radiologist AE Barclay said that: “None who heard him could forget the vividness of the word-pictures he placed before them.”
+He was an impressive lecturer and the radiologist AE Barclay said that: "None who heard him could forget the vividness of the word-pictures he placed before them".